lucasrfma/base64/README.md

 #### Done
  - Encode functionality
+   - Encodes a file now (name is hardcoded)
  - Decode functionality

 #### To do
- - Make it encode a file, instead of encoding a hardcoded array.
-At first, file name will be hardcoded.
  - Add command line options
    - A Encode option, accepts file name to indicate what file to decode.
    - A Decode option, accepts input and output file names.